Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 In addition, Chopin's homeland could not but be characterised by high quality musical events with the best performers.
 I suggest you take a look at the programme that the Kraków Opera has prepared for Christmas.
 You will almost certainly find performances of The Nutcracker.

-9. Watch Christmas baubles being made
+9. Watch the making of Christmas baubles

 Christmas ornament| ©subherwal